-The "endless coastline" of the Sunshine State has seen the most shark attacks since recordkeeping began, totaling over 800 attacks since 1837, including three fatalities since 2001.
+The "endless coastline" of the Sunshine State has seen the most shark attacks since recordkeeping began, totaling more than 800 attacks since 1837, including three fatalities since 2001.

 Most attacks happen along the Atlantic coast, with Volusia (299) and Brevard (144) counties recording the highest numbers.
-However, there have also been over 80 shark attacks in the Gulf of Mexico, primarily off the southern and northwestern coasts.
+However, there have also been more than 80 shark attacks in the Gulf of Mexico, primarily off the southern and northwestern coasts.

-Most shark attacks happen April through October, with 103 shark attacks reported in September since 1926.
-Blacktip and Bull sharks account for 40 percent of the species involved in unprovoked shark attacks in Florida since 1926 (20 percent each), and Spinner and Hammerhead sharks account for 16 and 13 percent, respectively.Continue to 3 of 8 below.
+Most shark attacks happen from April through October, with 103 shark attacks reported in September since 1926.
+Blacktip and bull sharks account for 40 percent of the species involved in unprovoked shark attacks in Florida since 1926 (20 percent each), and spinner and hammerhead sharks account for 16 and 13 percent, respectively.Continue to 3 of 8 below.

 03 of 08

-Shark attacks are just as likely off the coast of any of the Hawaiian islands, but due to the population and tourist crowd sizes in Maui, Oahu, and Kauai, these three islands have reported far more attacks than other islands at 62, 48, and 28 attacks respectively.
+Shark attacks are just as likely off the coast of any of the Hawaiian islands, but because of the population and tourist crowd sizes in Maui, Oahu, and Kauai, these three islands have reported far more attacks than other islands at 62, 48, and 28 attacks respectively.

 Since the weather in Hawaii remains relatively the same year-round, the frequency of shark attacks doesn't fluctuate much from month to month.
-However, more incidents have been reported in October through January in the last few years, perhaps due to the warmer temperatures of underwater currents this time of year.Continue to 4 of 8 below.
+However, more incidents have been reported in October through January in the last few years, perhaps because of the warmer temperatures of underwater currents this time of year.Continue to 4 of 8 below.

 04 of 08

 White sharks make up 97 percent of all shark attacks in California.
-On the other hand, Leopard, Mako, and blue sharks each make up only one percent of the total number of shark attacks—meaning only one attack from each has been recorded since 1950.Continue to 5 of 8 below.
+On the other hand, leopard, mako, and blue sharks each make up only 1 percent of the total number of shark attacks—meaning only one attack from each has been recorded since 1950.Continue to 5 of 8 below.

 05 of 08